It's a Saturday night in Windsor, Ontario, and the Leopard's Lounge strip club is packed.

 Everyone's here to watch Michael Murga—an entertainer of short stature known as Mighty Mike get tossed in the air as bare-chested strippers serve beer and usher patrons into the club's private booths.

-A group of guys take turns grabbing him by the handles of a harness strapped tightly around a T-shirt promoting the club, throwing him onto a series of air mattresses laid out across the stage.
-It's clumsy, uncoordinated, and hardly reminiscent of the scene in Wolf of Wall Street where Leo and the gang aim for a bullseye on a velcro target.
+A group of guys take turns grabbing him by the handles of a harness strapped tightly around a T-shirt promoting the club and throwing him onto a series of air mattresses laid out across the stage.
+It's clumsy, uncoordinated, and hardly reminiscent of the scene in Wolf of Wall Street, where Leo and the gang aim for a bullseye on a Velcro target.
 He's wearing a helmet and goggles in the name of safety.

 In the bathroom, fresh from his toss, one man declares, "He's three feet tall, but fuck, he's dense."

 I watch a few turns and begin to wonder if this is really what all of the bitching, moaning, and fanfare is about.
 Are we here to champion Mike's right to consent, or are we all just sitting in a damp club overpaying for drinks because of its forbidden allure?
 It's a contentious "sport," one with worldwide protest—after all, it was included in Wolf of Wall Street as a clear indication of how absolutely fucking shitty those greed-mongers were.

 And that makes me wonder what this popular event says about my hometown.

 After ten tosses, Mike takes a break and heads into the club's back room to rest his back.
 He's no stranger to the entertainment industry, having toured with Britney Spears, acted on American Horror Story, and performed as Mini-Elvis and Mini-Eminem.
 His website calls him "Entertainment's #1 Little Person for World Tours."
 He's avid about staying in shape in order to protect his body from being injured by each toss.